Immigrate to Canada with Express Entry | Calculate Your CRS Score

 Reviewing the most recent Express Entry results is the best way to know what CRS scores are competitive for those hoping to receive an invitation to apply for a Canadian permanent resident visa.

 You should not feel discouraged if your CRS score is currently below recent CRS cut-off requirements.
 CRS score requirements change in each Express Entry draw.
+Changes to CRS cut-offs can be very volatile.

 If your CRS score is slightly lower than recent cut-offs, you may patiently wait in the hopes that the cut-off will eventually include candidates with your CRS score.
 You can also look at ways to improve your CRS score.